Thursday, June 8, 2023

 We waited.

-Bobby Herring made his career with diligence, personality, and fortitude.
+Bobby Herring made his career with hard work and intelligence.
 In 2007, I was his sergeant when he was a detective in the Financial Crimes Task Force, working scams, check and credit card schemes, and bank frauds.
 His work ethic and arrest rate at the task force have never been duplicated.
-Now I worked for him and was glad to be doing being so.
-Most captains make an appearance at the scene, go home and wait for updates, but Bobby was there for the long haul.
+Now I worked for him and was glad to be doing so.
+Most captains make an appearance at crime scenes, go home and wait for updates, but that night, Bobby was there for the long haul.

-I met Morgan and Lucky coming out of Nordby’s house.
-We left there and went to several homes in Shreveport looking for his friends but didn’t find any.
-We were running out of leads, so I called the man Dispatcher Joyce Terry told me about when we were at Cameron Park.
+I met Morgan and Lucky as they were coming out of Nordby’s house.
+We left there and went to several homes in Shreveport looking for Rodney's friends, but we didn’t find any.
+We were running out of leads, so I called the victim Dispatcher Joyce Terry told me about earlier.
 The number was from a phone he owned two years earlier, and it rang repeatedly.
-Just when I thought voice mail would pick up, he answered.
+Just when I thought the number was no good, he answered.

-I called him by name.
-It was the right number.
-I told him about Nordby’s murder, but he already knew about it.
-He was talking to someone from the family before I called.
-Though Nordby was arrested for committing a battery on him two years earlier, they were still friends.
-He told me Nordby was a good dude, but he had a drug problem.
-I asked him about places Nordby bought drugs, and he told me about a house near the airport.
+I called his name, and he confirmed I was talking to the right man.
+I told him about Nordby’s murder, but he already knew.
+He had been talking to someone from Rodney's family when I called.
+Though Rodney was arrested for committing a battery on him two years earlier, they were still friends.
+He said Rodney was a good guy, but he had a drug problem.
+I asked him about places Rodney bought drugs, and he told me about a house near the airport.
 He said he would find the address for the house and call me back.

-I remembered the victim I spoke to earlier and wondered if he found the address he told me about.
-I looked at my phone and noticed two missed calls from him.
+While Captain and Morgan talked, I checked my phone and noticed two missed calls from the victim I spoke to earlier.
 I called him back and reminded him who I was.
-He didn’t have the address I asked for, but he had an idea.
+He didn’t have the address I asked for, but he had an idea that changed the course of the investigation.

-“Hey Morg...my man just called and told me Nordby has been hanging around a guy named Daniel Haire who lives off East Kings.
+“Hey Morgan...my man just called me back and told me Nordby has been hanging around a guy named Daniel Haire who lives off East Kings.
 You want to go check him out?”

 “Hell yeah.
 We got nowhere else to go.”

-When I pulled up to Haire’s house, Bobby and Morgan were out of their cars.
+When I pulled up to Haire’s house, Bobby and Morgan were already out of their cars.
 It was a nice neighborhood that had been a hallmark of Shreveport for years.
-Unlike the new neighborhoods, there were tall oak trees, live oaks, and magnolias in yards.
-I knocked on the door under the carport so I could see someone coming to the door through the window over the kitchen sink.
+Unlike the new neighborhoods, there were tall oak trees, live oaks, and magnolias in the yards.
+I knocked on the door under the carport so I could see through the kitchen window when someone came to the door.
 I knocked loudly and repeatedly.
 When I stopped, I heard someone fumbling with the door in front.
-I walked around as an elderly man opened the door.
-He was in his underwear with one leg in his pants clearly startled at the late disruption.
+I looked around the corner and saw an elderly man open the door.
+He was in his underwear, struggling to get one leg in his pants.
+He was clearly startled by the late disruption.

 “Sorry to bother you.
 I’m Detective Lieutenant Mickey McDaniel with the Caddo Parish Sheriff’s Office.
 We’re looking for Daniel Haire.”